Updated: May 24

 Alcohol consumption in regional areas was less impacted by COVID-19 restrictions than in capital cities.

 Cannabis use remained high, despite higher prices.

 During this period, there was record high consumption of methamphetamine and heroin in regional centres.

 In capital cities, we saw record high consumption of cocaine, cannabis and nicotine.

 In contrast, in regional centres, there was record low consumption of fentanyl and record low consumption of oxycodone in capital cities.

 It would seem that rather than dampen drug and alcohol use, the COVID-19 pandemic has seen consumption increase.
 For workplaces then, drug and alcohol use remains a significant safety risk.
-Now more than ever, a robust drug and alcohol policy and a regular workplace testing program would seem prudent.
+Now more than ever, a robust drug and alcohol policy and a regular workplace drug & alcohol testing program would seem prudent.

 If you need help with your drug and alcohol policy, or if you want to commence, or possibly resume workplace drug and alcohol testing, DASA can help.
 Get in touch via firstname.lastname@example.org

 Click the link below for the full National Wastewater Drug Monitoring Program report:https://www.acic.gov.au/sites/default/files/2020-10/NWDMP_R11%20-%20FINAL.pdf